Blessing of dimension in Bayesian inference on covariance matrices: Discussion

 The current work also hints at further investigation into the theoretical properties of Bayesian factor models.
 Although there are existing results focusing on posterior consistency with carefully chosen shrinkage priors on the factor loadings, these are primarily in the case where the idiosyncratic model errors are Gaussian.
-It would thus be interesting to explore how the blessing of dimensions influences both posterior consistency and uncertainty quantification in different settings, such as when the data are non-Gaussian.
-Furthermore, there remains a clear need to extend existing theoretical results on Bayesian factor models to results on uncertainty quantification of the covariance matrix.
+It would thus be interesting to explore how the blessing of dimensions influences both posterior consistency and UQ in different settings, such as when the data are non-Gaussian.
+Furthermore, there remains a clear need to extend existing theoretical results on Bayesian factor models to encompass UQ of the covariance matrix.
+Two other future theoretical directions are of immediate interest.
+Firstly, it would be interesting to relax the condition $\sqrt{n}/p_n = o(1)$ when obtaining entrywise guarantees on UQ of the FABLE-posterior.
+Secondly, we would like to extend our entrywise UQ result to guarantees that hold uniformly over the entries, thus ensuring joint frequentist coverage of entrywise credible intervals.